XiaoHuang/nommers/README.md

 nommers
 =======

-A food truck finding application
+A food truck finding application authored by Pratik, Xiao, and CY